alikaz3mi/alikaz3mi.github.io/about.md

 I am Ali Kazemi, an experienced AI professional with expertise in product management, natural language processing (NLP), and machine learning.
 My journey in AI has led me to work on numerous innovative projects that bridge the gap between cutting-edge technology and business needs.

-As the Chief Technology Officer at SensoMatt AI, I lead cross-functional teams to develop AI-driven solutions for industries like surveillance, customer support, and product management.
+As the Product Tech Lead at ParsTech AI, I lead cross-functional teams to develop AI-driven solutions for industries like surveillance, customer support, and product management.
 My goal is to deliver scalable, impactful products that help businesses achieve their objectives efficiently.

 ### Key Skills: